brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-1.md

 ---
 layout: layouts/posts/singlepostherofit.njk
 tags: post
-title: "Webmentions in three SSGs: Part 1"
+title: "Webmentions in three SSGs • Part 1"
 subtitle: "Getting started with IndieWebbin’ in general"
 description: "The intro to a five-part series about incorporating webmentions into three different static site generators (SSGs)."
 author: Bryce Wray